fspaolo/gfw-problem/README.md

 [in narrative summarize challenges from papers] data, infrastructure, global validation

+- most DL detection methods are for RGB images
 - pre-trained models on RS images
 - limited labeled RS data for training
+- problems inherent to SAR (e.g. speckle noise, contrast on rough ocean)
 - training DL models is computer intensive

 **NOTE** I will not attempt to use the SAR phase information in the first implementation of the system.
 This is experimental and will likely require substantial research.
 This will also require additional development on the data engineering side: (a) data is not easily available and (b) the complex information will need to be pre-processed.
 I would first implement a DL framework to analyze Amplitude, then think how to incorporate Polarization and Optical information, and then (if we decide it’s worth pursuing based on small-scale tests) investigate incorporating Phase information.